t7reyeslua/HueBeats/README.md

 # HueBeats
 Script to make Philips Hue lightning system to beat in sync with whatever you are playing in your computer.
+Still WIP.

 ## Installation
 To run this project, it is required to install the respective dependencies of the source projects listed below.